jackyyang09/Many-Mouse-Unity/README.md

+# Disclaimer
+**I have since released a better starting implementation of [multiple mouse devices in Unity](https://github.com/jackyyang09/Multi-Mouse-Unity).
+As such, I will not be updating this project any longer.
+This repo will be left up for archival purposes.**

 # Overview
 ManyMouseUnity is a Unity implementation of a C# port of [ManyMouse](https://icculus.org/manymouse/) whose purpose is to finally make using multiple mouse input devices in Unity possible.